tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 etc through `wp-admin/admin-{ajax|post}.php`.
 But it's incapable of preventing Privilege Escalation (PE) and Cross Site Scripting (XSS).

-= Admin Ajax doesn't work when PZAP is on. =
+= Admin Ajax doesn't work when ZEP is on. =

-PZAP will embed a nonce into the admin screen pages and will add it to the ajax request using `.ajaxSend()` when jQuery ajax is triggered.
+ZEP will embed a nonce into the admin screen pages and will add it to the ajax request using `.ajaxSend()` when jQuery ajax is triggered.
 This process depends on the jQuery file.
 So at first, please check HTML src and the loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.